 Canadian Expeditionary Force

 More than 600,000 Canadians enlisted in the Canadian Expeditionary Force (CEF) during the First World War.
-The CEF database is a searchable index to those personnel files which are held by the National Archives.
+The CEF database is a searchable index to files held at LAC, with links to digitized copies of most of them.

 Soldiers of the First World War, 1914-1918